opencasestudies/ocs-healthexpenditure/README.md

 The libraries used in this study are `library(datasets)`, `library(tidyr)`, `library(dplyr)`, `ggplot2`, and
 `ggrepel`.
-In order to run this code please ensure you have these packages installed.
+In order to run this code please ensure you have these packages installed

 For instructors: